Noah-Bunis/FGCBalatro/README.md

 # Installing Instructions
 https://www.youtube.com/watch?v=JG3jw0oqRZo

-if you see the pre-release build I have up, uhh no you don't :)
 # How do I submit my own *Will it Kill?* clips to be featured in the mod?
 You can find the submission form [here](https://forms.gle/49aqpEYQtwSbeS7s7).
 Please fill out as much information as possible.